jon-gilbert/openscad_attachable_text3d/README.md

 # Installation

+To use `attachable_text3d.scad`, save it from this repository into your OpenSCAD library directory.

 ## Required OpenSCAD Version

 Using the `openscad_attachable_text3d` library requires OpenSCAD 2021.01 or later.
 Visit https://openscad.org/ for installation instructions.